 Class schedule changes (drop and add) may be processed once a student has initially registered through the end of the scheduled drop/add period.
 Students may choose to change their class schedules on MyUWF or in writing to the Office of the Registrar.
 If the drop/add results in an increase in fees, the student must pay the additional fees as assessed by the fee payment due date.
 Any refunds of fees due to dropping a course prior to the end of the drop/add period will be issued by the Cashier’s Office.
 Appeals to drop/add period should be addressed to the Office of the Registrar.

 Students are required to pay an excess hour surcharge for each credit hour in excess of 120% (students who began enrollment Fall 2009-Summer 2011), 115% (students who began enrollment Fall 2011-Summer 2012), or 110% (students who began enrollment Fall 2012 and later) of the number of credit hours required to complete the baccalaureate degree program in which the students are enrolled.
 Students whose initial enrollment at any institution of higher education beginning Fall 2009 and later may be assessed excess hours fees if they exceed the number of hours required for the degree program.
 Students whose initial enrollment in any institution of higher education is prior to Fall 2009 are exempt from excess hours.
-See tuition and fees for specific excess hour fee.
+See Excess Hours information for specific excess hour fees.

 The following credit hours are included when calculating: